Frequently Asked Questions

 Who pays for the funeral?

-There is no legal obligation on any specific person to pay.
-In practice, the cost usually comes from the deceased's estate.
-If the estate has insufficient funds, the person who arranged the funeral may be liable.
+No one person is legally obliged to pay.
+In practice the cost comes out of the estate.
+If there is not enough in the estate, whoever arranged the funeral may become responsible, so it is worth being clear about that before you sign anything.
 The government's Funeral Expenses Payment may help if you receive certain benefits.

 Tell Us Once